schenkmi/buildroot-rpi-optee/README.md

 docker start -ia br-optee-rpi
 ```

 The next step is to create a build directory called `out` which will contain the downloaded package source files and the output images.
 We will use this directory for an out-of-tree Buildroot build, by adding the `O=` parameter to the make command.
 We have to specify the directories where the external trees are stored, which can be done by adding the `BR2_EXTERNAL=` parameter to make (We can specify multiple directories by using `:` as a separator).
-The default config file is called `stm32mp1_defconfig` which is inside the `br-external/configs` directory.
+The default config file is called `rpi3_defconfig` which is inside the `configs` directory.
 ```
 mkdir -p out && cd out
 make -C ../buildroot O="$(pwd)" BR2_EXTERNAL=".." rpi3_defconfig